Introduction to Phantom Limb Pain and Phantom Sensations

 In addition, some amputees experience phantom sensations, including movement, temperature, pressure, vibration and itch.

-All pain should be reported to your doctor, your prosthetist and your occupational or physical therapist.
+All pain should be reported to your doctor, your prosthetist and your clinical therapy specialist.
 It’s important to describe to them the types of pain/sensations you are feeling.
 Although focusing on pain is not helpful, keeping a brief journal to note what you were doing at the time of the sensation, how it felt, and how long it lasted can be useful when discussing the pain with your care team (you might find it most convenient to record these via your voice onto your phone to transcribe later).

 One of the reasons you want to make sure to report these incidents is because the pain may not be phantom pain.
 If you feel pain while wearing your prosthetic device, you may not have a perfect fit, or a comfortable socket.
 In some cases, further surgery may be necessary to remove a bone(s) from the amputated area that could be causing the pain.
 Again, your doctor, prosthetist and therapist should be able to determine the cause of the pain.

 If you feel that your prosthetist is not listening to your concerns, exploring what options are available from other prosthetists may be necessary.
 At Arm Dynamics, we have fit many patients with a new device after they have moved on from their first prosthetic device provider.

 If it is indeed phantom pain, there are several options that are available to mitigate the issue.
 These range from over-the-counter painkillers to prescription drugs; from mirror therapy to acupuncture; and from spinal cord stimulation to a variety of surgical interventions, including Targeted Muscle Reinnervation (TMR).